 He strongly believes in the care his team provides.
 “We offer the most advanced treatment that can be found anywhere in the world for a child with a brain tumor,” says Dr. Bowers.
 “Our outstanding group of doctors is unmatched.
 You can get it all right here.”

-In addition to his clinical care of children with brain tumors, Dr. Bowers leads the After the Cancer Experience program at Children’s Medical Center, a childhood cancer survivorship program that monitors survivors of childhood cancer for long-term effects they may have from their cancer treatment or the cancer itself.
+In addition to his clinical care of children with brain tumors, Dr. Bowers leads the After the Cancer Experience program at Children’s Health, a childhood cancer survivorship program that monitors survivors of childhood cancer for long-term effects they may have from their cancer treatment or the cancer itself.

 "As more children survive their cancer diagnosis, we know that about two-thirds of them have some long-term complication and about one-third will have what is considered a severe or life-threatening complication," Dr. Bowers says.
 “When we monitor these children as they grow, we can intervene if something starts to change or go wrong and help them through it.”

 Dr. Bowers is well known nationally for his understanding of the long-term side effects seen among childhood brain tumor survivors.
 He has been recognized by D Magazine as a Best Doctor in the category of Best Pediatric Specialist: Oncology/Hematology and as a favorite oncology professional by CureSearch for Children’s Cancer.

 Dr. Bowers serves on the advisory committee on childhood cancers for the Cancer Prevention and Research Institute of Texas and as a member of the board of directors of the Clayton Dabney Foundation.
 He also is a member of the American Society of Clinical Oncology, the Society for Neuro-Oncology, the American Society of Pediatric Hematology/Oncology and the Society for Pediatric Research.